Doug-MacDowell/portfolio/README.md

 Twitter users now have the ability to sign in and contribute comments.

-NEW: Polymorphic associations are now utilized so that comments can be submitted on projects, as well as for posts.
+Polymorphic associations are now utilized so that comments can be submitted on projects, as well as for posts.

 The projects page now uses single-page CRUD courtesy of Ajax.